Easy Chicken Lo Mein with Vegetables

 To keep the matter simple, we are sticking to American east coast style lo mein today with soft noodles and lo mein sauce.
 I also modified the dish by using low carb noodles.
 I have to tell you that the flavor is truly excellent and you will not miss a bit of the takeout version. 🙂

-My homemade chicken lo mein is healthy, low carb, and loaded with vegetables.
+My homemade chicken lo mein is made with shirataki noodles.
+It’s healthy, low carb, and loaded with vegetables.
 I call it the plant-focused chicken lo mein.
 Plant focused is different from plant based.
 Plant focus means adding more veggies to your plate.
 You can still enjoy meat but just in smaller quantities as the majority of your plate should be filled with vegetables.
 Personally I really love this idea so in my recipe below you’ll find I intentionally added more vegetable varieties to the dish.
 I also use ground chicken as opposed to chicken thighs or breasts to speed up the preparation time.

 Where to buy lo mein noodles